ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ### TypeScript support

 The official React integration for CKEditor&nbsp;5 is written in TypeScript and provides full support for it.
-If you are using TypeScript in your project, you can use the `CKEditor` component without any additional configuration, however, if you want to use some specific types from CKEditor&nbsp;5 packages, you can import them directly from provided package exports.
+If you are using TypeScript in your project, you can use the `CKEditor` component without any additional configuration, however, if you want to use some specific types from CKEditor&nbsp;5 packages, you can import them directly from a special package containing typings.
 Take a look at the following example:

 ```tsx
 import React from 'react';